 Starting with admissions, IPiB strives to promote diversity.
 Eligible students may receive an application fee waiver from the Graduate School.
 More information can be found at our Admissions page.
 Additionally, in 2018 the program removed the GRE requirement, recognizing it does not correlate with the success of a graduate student and puts some at a disadvantage.

 While on campus, many students from underrepresented backgrounds receive other resources, such as funding from sources that support diversity in science and medicine.
-There is a strong STEM Diversity Network on campus.

 Diversity is a source of strength, creativity, and innovation for UW–Madison.
 We value the contributions of each person and respect the profound ways their identity, culture, background, experience, status, abilities, and opinion enrich the university community.
 We commit ourselves to the pursuit of excellence in teaching, research, outreach, and diversity as inextricably linked goals.